First Report/Benchmarks of WD 1TB Scorpio HD in Unibody MacBook Pro

 * Drive scores 53.57 overall in Xbench.

-I welcome other WD Scorpio 1TB owner feedback - let me know your experience (performance, noise, any issues seen, etc.) and include your Mac model/series/OS and if you have Drive Sleep enabled or not in Energy Saver.
+I welcome other WD Scorpio 1TB owner feedback (to news at xlr8yourmac.com), let me know your experience (performance, noise, any issues seen, etc.) and include your Mac model/series/OS and if you have Drive Sleep enabled or not in Energy Saver.
 If you've done any benchmarking that's also welcome.
 Thanks.

-[BTW - after all the problem reports since the Mid-2009 MacBook Pros/EFI firmware update 1.7 was released (ref: this long long Apple forum thread on the subject), let me know if your MacBook Pro is that series/using that firmware update.
+[BTW - after all the problem reports since the Mid-2009 MacBook Pros/EFI firmware update 1.7 was released (ref: a very long Apple forum thread on the subject) (later removed), let me know if your MacBook Pro is that series/using that firmware update.
 Some posts in that thread mentioned replacing the SATA cable, forcing SATA I mode, etc. but none of those seems to have been a universal fix for everyone affected.]

 = UPGRADES by Mac =